wenewzhang/mixin_labs-php-bot/README3.md

 In last two chapters, we create a bot to [receive user's message and send message back to user](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README.md), the bot can [receive Bitcoin and send it back to user](https://github.com/wenewzhang/mixin_labs-php-bot/blob/master/README2.md).

 # Create a Bitcoin wallet based on Mixin Network API by PHP
-Creating a Bitcoin wallet is very easy on Mixin Network.
-Developer just need to prepare an unique RSA key pair and call Mixin Network API to create a Mixin Network account.
-The account not only contain a Bitcoin wallet, but also contains wallet for Ethereum, EOS, etc. Full blockchain support list is [here](https://mixin.one/network/chains).
-All ERC20 Token and EOS token are also supported by the account.

 #### Create a Mixin Network account
 ```php
 $user_info = $mixinSdk->Network()->createUser("Tom cat");